FailAcademy/learning/adp-toronto/_slides/_archive/_02-introducing-node.md

 - Review TCP / UDP protocols
 - Model JavaScript's Event Loop
 - Build a simple TCP / UDP messaging server
-- Use Node's built in modules to read from you computer's filesystem
+- Use Node's built-in modules to read from your computer's filesystem